MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureFallbackOrder
-Remove specified order in which to contact different definition update sources.
+Indicates that the cmdlet removes specified order in which to contact different definition update sources.

 ```yaml
 Type: SwitchParameter